 Part 7.
 Contact Information, Declaration, and Signature of the Person Preparing this Request, If Other than the Requestor.

-If anyone other than the person who wants to receive the benefit of DACA has prepared Form I-821D, fill in that person’s information in Part 7.
+If anyone other than the person who wants to receive DACA has prepared Form I-821D, fill in that person’s information in Part 7.
 The preparer can be an attorney, friend, or relative.
 If you have prepared this form for yourself, be sure to write “N/A” on each of the lines in Part 7.

 Part 8.
 Additional Information.